nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-14-object-detection-2.md

 permalink: objdetect-2
 ---

 Last week we looked into the basic functionality of the TensorFlow Object Detection API.
 We ran our object detection model to transcribe license plates.
 This week, we'll look into some of the options available to us during the training process.
 Next, we'll build some OpenCV logic to order the detections, creating a meaningful number.
 Finally, deployment will be the name of the game.
+We'll create a simple web application to serve up our model.

 ## Ordering our detections
 If you run the driver program from last week, you'll notice that the detections are ordered by the confidence of each bounding box.
 While this is useful for understanding which letters our model is most accurate on, it does not reflect the order of the characters present on the license plate.
 So, how do we fix this?